 A little under an hour from Madrid is San Lorenzo de El Escorial.
 The main draw to this town is El Escorial — a massive palace that contains a monastery, a church and a college.

 Fill Up On Tapas.
 Hit up the tapas bars for (often) free snacks while you drink wine or beer.
 But be aware that not every bar will have free tapas with your drinks.

 Free Museum Times: Most of the major museums are free the last two hours of the day so be sure to check their schedules!

 The Madrid Card.
 This tourist card gives you entry into 50 museums and monuments (many of which you can skip the lines).
 There are multiple card duration options (one, two, three, or five days) that range from €47–€77.
 More info here: madridcard.com

-I’m still a fan of ol’ fashion guidebooks as they give you a quick, easy and curated way to research your destination.
-If nothing else, head to the library or bookstore and spend an hour or so thumbing through a guidebook — it’s worth it.
+We’re still fans of ol’ fashion guidebooks as they give you a quick, easy and curated way to research your destination.
+If nothing else, head to the library or bookstore and spend a few hours thumbing through a guidebook — it’s worth it.
 We’ve also listed a few websites/blogs that will help with your planning.

 Packing Help + What To Wear

 Packing your bag and knowing what clothes to bring shouldn’t be a huge hassle.
 That’s why we created our packing guides: